 Perhaps that evolution in sound on record is through their consistency in touring.
 Always taking their wares on the road, operation Desert Storm has been in full effect on tours with the likes of Karma to Burn and Nashville Pussy, as well as when sharing the stage with bands such as Orange Goblin, Weedeater and The Atomic Bitchwax.

-By the time of 2018’s Sentinels [APF011], Desert Storm have found a refined sound.
-More “oomph” driving the power behind the band than in any previous outing, tastier riffs and more viscidity throughout the record, it captures a band at the top of their game; road hardened and ready to get stuck in.
-Whether it’s the springy, stoner stomp of ‘Drifter’, or the verging on thrash moments seen in ‘Too Far Gone’ or everything in between, this is THE Desert Storm album so far.
-But we wouldn’t bet against them topping those heights when the next album comes around.
+By the time of 2018’s Sentinels [APF011], Desert Storm had found a refined sound.
+More “oomph” driving the power behind the band than in any previous outing, tastier riffs and more viscidity throughout the record, it captured a band at the top of their game; road hardened and ready to get stuck in.
+Whether it’s the springy, stoner stomp of ‘Drifter’, or the verging on thrash moments seen in ‘Too Far Gone’ or everything in between, this wass THE Desert Storm album so far.

 - Chris White: Guitar